ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

     ...
 ```

-As it can be seen from this output some values in ``/etc/snmp/snmpd.conf`` are
+As you can see from this output, some values in `/etc/snmp/snmpd.conf` are
 wrong.
-The e-mail address and the location "Sitting on the Dock of the Bay".
+The email address and the location "Sitting on the Dock of the Bay".
-However for a basic function a change it is not needed.
-After your complete
+This is not necessary for basic operation.
+After your installation is complete,
-installation works, make a backup of that configuration file and update
+make a backup of this configuration file and update any missing/incorrect
-missing/ wrong entries.
+entries.

-Especially under Debian the problem is a very limiting default configuration
+Especially on Debian, the problem is a very restrictive default configuration
-that do not give read access to most of the MIB tree.
-To change this, for
+that does not give read access to most of the MIB tree.
+To change this, remove
-example, the following `-V systemonly` has to be removed from `rocommunity
+the following `-V systemonly` from the `rocommunity public default` for [IPv4]
-public  default` for [IPv4] in `/etc/snmp/snmpd.conf` and the `snmpd` service
+in `/etc/snmp/snmpd.conf` and restart the `snmpd` service.
+If you are using
-has to be restarted.
-If one uses [IPv6] a different line need to be changed.
+[IPv6], you need to change another line.

 **before:**